puzzle of time and space

 - DIALECTICAL conceptions of time DIA space.

-Perhaps, you already have perceived, in order to clearly distinguish these different conceptions of the comprehension of time "AND versus DIA" space from each other, it was introduced by me a new preposition - conjunction "DIA" as a substitute for the (recti)linear conjunction "AND".
+Perhaps, you already have perceived to clearly distinguish these different conceptions of time "AND versus DIA" space from each other, a new preposition - conjunction "DIA" was introduced by me, as a substitute for the (recti)linear conjunction "AND".

 Dynamic and Dialectical Processes